tersesystems/echopraxia/docs/usage/fieldbuilder.md

 ### Fields

-TODO
+The `Field` interface has some static methods that are the primary way to create fields:

+* `Field.keyValue(name, value)` returns a `Field` with the given name and value set, displaying as "name=value" in text.
+* `Field.keyValue(name, value, PresentationField.class)` returns a `PresentationField` that has more methods on it.

+You can also define and extend `Field` with your own implementation, although that is outside the scope of this section.

+You can also create a field using `Field.value(name, value)` or `Field.value(name, value, PresentationField.class)`, which creates a `Field` with the presentation attribute `asValueOnly` set.

 ## Field Presentation

 There are times when the default field presentation is awkward, and you'd like to cut down on the amount of information displayed in the message.
 You can do this by adding presentation hints to the field.

-The `FieldBuilder` interface provides some convenience methods around `Field` and `Value`.
-In particular, there are two methods, `keyValue` and `value` that are used to create fields.
 The `PresentationField` interface implements the `Field` interface and also provides some extra methods for customizing the presentation of the fields in a line oriented text format.
 These presentation hints are provided by field attributes and are used by the `toString` formatter.

-You can access these methods by passing in `PresentationField.class` to either `value` or `keyValue`, and then calling the extension methods -- this provides an easy way to construct fields while hiding the implementation outside the field builder.

-There is a `PresentationFieldBuilder` interface that you can extend that provides `PresentationField` by default.

 ### asValueOnly